AnKhudyakov/coll_manager/README.md

 ### `Run the project on localhost`
-Open two terminal and run the following command in root directory in each of them Client Terminal
+Open two terminal and run the following commands in root directory in each of them Client Terminal
 1. Install dependencies for client
 ```sh